 Escape Rooms are a great, fun team-building activity.
 They offer a few different adventures of varying difficulty.
 This is also a good activity for a rainy day, or a day when there’s just not enough energy for a mountain adventure.

-For kids who like the water, thus is a way to get away from it all.
+For kids who like the water, this is a way to get away from it all.
 They can get out on a calm lake for some serenity.
-Or, now there are river parks that also offer a little more exciting variety of paddleboarding.
+Now there are river parks that also offer a little more exciting variety of paddleboarding.
+The more advanced SUPers can get out on the river.

 Take a Hot Air Balloon Ride